GRDI-GenARCC/genotyping_hpc/genotyping_and_likelihoods.md

 ## Job submission

 ```
-while read chrom;  do sbatch --export=ALL,chrom=$chrom,paramfile=WGSparams_aeip.tsv,angsdparam=refs_angsdparam.tsv  09_angsd_bcf_beag_maf.sh ;
+while read chrom;  do sbatch --export=ALL,chrom=$chrom,paramfile=WGSparams_<project name>.tsv,angsdparam=angsdparam.<project name>.tsv  09_angsd_bcf_beag_maf.sh ;
-  done < Ssal_v3.1_genomic.chroms
+  done < chroms
 ```
-We are doing this first for a set of individuals sequenced at high coverage.
+In cases where imputation is planned, or number of sequenced samples is high, we can do this first for a " set of individuals representative of range-wide genetic variation.
 The ANGSD command looks like this:

 ```
 cd projdir/angsd_in